-The grounds consists of a public area, residential building for the royal family, and Huwon, the beautiful large rear garden used by royality for rest and relaxtion.
+The grounds consists of a public area, residential building for the royal family, and Huwon, the beautiful large rear garden used by royalty for rest and relaxation.
 The garden, also built by Taejong, served as a resting place for the royal family.

 Buildings are laid out in perfect harmony with the mountains and other natural surroundings.
-This dissymmetric type of design is unique to Korea and has influenced the layout of other royal residences.
+This unusual type of design is unique to Korea and has influenced the layout of other royal residences.

 A number of kings resided here until it was burnt down and destroyed in 1592 during the Japanese invasion of Korea.
 Around 1610, reconstruction was started by King Gwanghaegun with help from King Seonjo.
 In 1623, it was destroyed yet again during political revolts and military coup d’etat.
 It was reconstructed 24 years later in 1647.